UN chief pushes for more aid access to Syria from Turkey | Law-Order

 UN chief pushes for more aid access to Syria from Turkey

-UN aid chief Martin Griffiths will visit Gaziantep in Turkey and Aleppo and Damascus in Syria this weekend to assess needs and see how the United Nations can step up support, Guterres said.
-UN aid delivery into northwestern Syria from Turkey resumed on Thursday after it was briefly halted by the earthquake.
+UN spokesman Stephane Dujarric later said that UN officials would start talks with Security Council members to see if aid access to Syria from Turkey could be expanded.
+However, Syrian ally and council veto-power Russia appears unlikely to agree to mandating further border crossings.

+"Expanding cross-line deliveries is an obvious solution.
+The UN has all the necessary tools and cooperation of Damascus on this," Russia's Deputy UN Ambassador Dmitry Polyanskiy told Reuters on Thursday.
+The UN Security Council initially authorized aid deliveries into Syria at four points from Turkey, Iraq and Jordan in 2014.
+By 2020 it had reduced that access to the single crossing used now due to opposition from Russia and China.

 Syria's UN Ambassador Bassam Sabbagh did not immediately respond to a request for comment on Guterres's remarks.

-The Syrian government has long said that more aid can be delivered across front lines from within the country.
 Opponents of Syrian President Bashar al-Assad fear that food and other aid delivered from within Syria could fall under government control.

-UN aid from Turkey served 2.7 million people in northwestern Syria a month last year compared with 43,500 people a month who received aid from routes within Syria since August 2021.
+UN aid from Turkey reached 2.7 million people a month in northwestern Syria last year compared with 43,500 people a month who received aid from routes within Syria since August 2021.
+UN aid delivery into northwestern Syria from Turkey resumed on Thursday after it was briefly halted by the earthquake.

-The UN Security Council first authorized a cross-border aid operation into Syria in 2014 at four points in Turkey, Iraq and Jordan.
-By 2020 it reduced that access to the single crossing used now due to opposition from Russia and China, which backed Assad's argument for aid deliveries from within Syria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)